The Campaign for Childhood Freedom

 Netherlands before we emigrated.

-Judith and David Hembrow are an English couple who now live in Assen in the Netherlands.
-We chose to live here because this is a wonderful place to bring up our children.
+Judith and David Hembrow moved from the UK to live in Assen in the Netherlands.
+We chose to live here because this was a wonderful place to bring up our children.
 Not only have our children gained freedom and independence, but so have we.

 It's not possible for all the world's children to move here but it should be possible for all children to live as well as Dutch children do.
 This requires that their parents learn what is possible and call for the same conditions for their childre.
 We want to help to spread the knowledge about how this came to happen in The Netherlands in the hope that other countries can achieve similar results.